*** Translation, Tradducion, Ubersetzung , Chinese ***

 Wei Chu-Hsien explained that the Mexico pottery had 23 'ya' characters inscribed because the base of the pottery was too small to fill up another two characters to make a total of 25 which would be symbolic of twenty-five clans of Huangdi the Yellow Lord.
 Wei Chu-Hsien cited Jinn Yu section of ancient classics Guo Yu to translate the original meaning of 'ya' as lineage, something to mean that Huangdi's 25 sons had established their independent clans.
 As to the reason that the pottery was excavated in Mexico, Wei Chu-Hsien cited the ancient dynastic transition of Shang-Zhou as the possible cause.

-Wei Chu-Hsien rephrased the Shang-Zhou story as follows: Last Shang Lord King Zhouwang campaigned against 'Ren-fang-guo' statelet on Shandong Peninsula.
-After defeating Ren-fang-guo, Zhouwang led a few soldiers back to the capital of Chaoge for lunar new year celebration.
-Upon hearing of Zhouwang's return with a light force, Zhou Lord Wuwang marched towards Shang capital within six days and nights and encountered Zhouwang at the outskirts of Muye where Zhou army defeated Shang's drunken soldiers.
-Shang King Zhouwang committed suicide.
-Zhou Lord Wuwang made Shang Prince Lufu inherit the Shang heritage and then went back to the west.
-After Wuwang died, Zhou Duke Zhougong assumed the post of a regent for Zhou King Chengwang.
-In old Shang capital area, Shang Prince Lufu died.
-Shang Prince Lufu's son, Prince Wugeng, conspired with the brothers of Zhou Wuwang in rebelling against Zhou Regent Zhougong.
-Zhougong defeated the rebellion and furthermore campaigned against Shang remnants who were left by Shang Lord Zhouwang on Shandong Peninsula's Ren-fang-guo statelet.
-Shang remnants hence fled towards two directions, one branch to Taiwan Island and the other branch to North America via the Bering Straits.
-Those Shang people who arrived in North America stationed two chieftans on the east and west sides of the Bering Straits and conferred onto the two chieftans the titles of east-sea and north-sea kings.
-The east-sea and north-sea kings would become the gods in revised book Shan Hai Jing.
+Wei Chu-Hsien rephrased the Shang-Zhou story as follows: Last Shang Lord King Zhouwang campaigned against the 'Ren-fang-guo' statelet on the Shandong Peninsula; after defeating Ren-fang-guo, Zhouwang led a few soldiers back to the capital of Chaoge for the lunar new year celebration; upon hearing of Zhouwang's return with a light force, Zhou Lord Wuwang marched towards the Shang capital within six days and nights and encountered Zhouwang at the outskirts of Muye where the Zhou army defeated Shang's drunken soldiers; Shang King Zhouwang committed suicide; Zhou Lord Wuwang made Shang Prince Lufu inherit the Shang heritage and then went back to the west; after Wuwang died, Zhou Duke Zhougong assumed the post of a regent for Zhou King Chengwang; in the old Shang capital area, Shang Prince Lufu died; Shang Prince Lufu's son, Prince Wugeng, conspired with the brothers of late Zhou King Wuwang in rebelling against Zhou Regent Zhougong; Zhougong defeated the rebellion and furthermore campaigned against the Shang remnants who were left by Shang King Zhouwang in the Ren-fang-guo statelet on the Shandong Peninsula; the Shang remnants hence fled towards two directions, with one branch moving to the Taiwan Island and the other branch to North America via the Bering Straits; and those Shang people who arrived in North America stationed two chieftains on the east and west sides of the Bering Straits and conferred onto the two chieftains the titles of east-sea and north-sea kings, i.e., east-sea and north-sea kings becoming the gods in revised book Shan Hai Jing.

 4) The Chinese character of 'fan' (sail or wind) inscribed on a pottery excavated in Lima, Peru

-Prof Wei Chu-Hisen's Expositions On Plants & Animals
+Prof Wei Chu-Hisen's Expounding On the Plants & Animals

 p.
 449 Gourd - originally from America, known in China for thousands of years;

-Pumpkin, known as "jin gua" since Tang-Song dynasties, imported to China in late Western Han, and in wide planting Eastern Han;
+Pumpkin, known as "jin gua" since the Tang-Soong dynasties, imported to China in the late Western Han, and in wide planting during the Eastern Han Dynasty;

-Tobacco, known from the Warring States period, and adopted in late Western Han Dynasty, as commented by Liu Xiang when he saw someone smoking in Chang'an; imported to Manchuria since Song Dynasty time period, and spread to the central plains by Jin-Yuan dynasties, and popularly planted in Ming Dynasty.
-Seen in court drawings from early Ming Dynasty;
+Tobacco, known from the Warring States period of the Zhou Dynasty, and adopted in late Western Han Dynasty, as commented by Liu Xiang when he saw someone smoking in Chang'an; imported to Manchuria since the Soong Dynasty time period, and spread to the central plains by the Jin-Yuan dynasties, and widely planted in the Ming Dynasty.
+Seen in the court drawings from the early Ming Dynasty;

-Potato, drawing seen in "Ben Cao' herbal book of Song Dynasty; first imported to China in Warring States time period; 2nd importation in Eastern Han.
-Widely planted in Tang Dynasty.
-Third importtaion in Ming Dynasty.
+Potato, drawing seen in "Ben Cao" herbal book of the Soong Dynasty; first imported to China in the Warring States time period of the Zhou Dynasty; 2nd importation in Eastern Han.
+Widely planted in the Tang Dynasty.
+Third importation in the Ming Dynasty.

-p 450 Peanuts: Imported to China in Tang Dynasty.
-Recorded in "Shi Wu Ben Cao" of Yuan Dynasty.
-Written about in Changshu's county records about a dozen years after the Columbus trip to America.
+p 450 Peanuts: Imported to China in the Tang Dynasty.
+Recorded in "Shi Wu Ben Cao" of the Yuan Dynasty.
+Written about in Changshu's county records about a dozen years after the Columbus' trip to America.

 Tomato: Imported to China from America through Korea.
-Widely eaten in Yuan Dynasty;
+Widely eaten in the Yuan Dynasty;

-'Can dou" Broad Beans: known in Six Dynasty time period, and planted in Yuan Dynasty;
+"Can dou" (Broad Beans): known in the Six-Dynasties' time period, and planted in the Yuan Dynasty;

-"feng li ' (Pineapple): known in Six Dynasty time period, and planted in Song Dynasty;
+"feng li" (Pineapple): known in the Six-Dynasties' time period, and planted in the Soong Dynasty;

-Corn: known as "huang liang" or yellow sorghum in ancient times, first recorded in Chu Ci, Er Ya, Hou Han Shu, Sui Shu, Tang poems, widely planted in Sichuan
+Corn: known as "huang liang" or yellow sorghum in the ancient times, first recorded in Chu Ci, Er Ya from the Zhou Dynasty time period, Hou Han Shu, Sui Shu, the Tang poems, widely planted in Sichuan

-Prof Wei Chu-Hisen's Expositions On Metals & Precious Stones
+Prof Wei Chu-Hisen's Expounding On the Metals & Precious Stones

 TO BE CONTINUED !

-This website expresses the personal opinions of the webmaster.
-In addition to the webmaster's comments, extensive citations and quotes of ancient Chinese classics (available at http://www.sinica.edu.tw/ftms-bin/ftmsw3) were presented via transcribing and paraphrasing the Classical Chinese language into the English language.
-Whenever possible, links and URLs are provided to give credit and reference to ideas borrowed elsewhere.
-This website may be used or reproduced in any form or by any means, with or without prior the written permission, on the pre-condition that an acknowledgement or a reciprocal link is expressively provided.
+This website expresses the personal opinions of this webmaster (webmaster@republicanchina.org, webmaster@imperialchina.org, webmaster@communistchina.org, webmaster@uglychinese.org: emails deleted for security's sake, and sometime deleted inadvertently, such as the case of an email from a grandson of Commander Frank Harrington, assistant U. S. naval attache, who was Mme Chiang Kai-shek's doctor in the 1940s).
+In addition to this webmaster's comments, extensive citation and quotes of the ancient Chinese classics (available at http://www.sinica.edu.tw/ftms-bin/ftmsw3) were presented via transcribing and paraphrasing the Classical Chinese language into the English language.
+Whenever possible, links and URLs are provided to give credit and reference to the ideas borrowed elsewhere.
+This website may be used or reproduced in any form or by any means, with or without the prior written permission, on the pre-condition that an acknowledgement or a reciprocal link is expressively provided.
+This acknowledgment was for preventing future claims against the authorship when the contents of this website are made into a book format.
+For validation against authorship, https://archive.org/, a San Francisco-based nonprofit digital library, possessed snapshots of the websites through its Wayback Machine web snapshots.
 All rights reserved.

 WARNING: Some of the pictures, charts and graphs posted on this website came from copyrighted materials.
 Citation or usage in the print format or for the financial gain could be subject to fine, penalties or sanctions without the original owner's consent.